-There is very little information to be found on the internet about the Makiflex Standard – it seems they are fairly rare.
-It has been said that only 400 were manufactured.
+There is very little information to be found on the internet about the Makiflex – it seems they are fairly rare.
+It has been said that less than 1000 Makiflex, and less than 400 Standards were ever manufactured.

 - Interchangeable lenses